civican/legisinfo/42-1/bills/C-97/bill_text.md

 the day on which their application for protection was rejected or determined to be withdrawn or abandoned by the Refugee Protection Division or the Minister or, if there was more than one such rejection or determination, the day on which the last one occurred, and

+section 113.01 of the `Immigration and Refugee Protection Act` is replaced by the following:

+### Section 113.01

+Unless the application is allowed without a hearing, a hearing must, despite paragraphs 113(b.1) and (b.3), be held in the case of an applicant for protection whose claim for refugee protection has been determined to be ineligible solely under paragraph 101(1)(c.1).

 ### Federal Courts Act